jupyter-book/mystmd/docs/quickstart-myst-documents.md

 +++
 ```

-You can make other blocks, like `data-availability` or `acknowledgements` or `key-points`, templates will treat these differently and may require specific parts to fully render.
+You can make other blocks, like `data-availability` or `acknowledgments` or `key-points`, templates will treat these differently and may require specific parts to fully render.

 ### Add a citation